Variyankunnath Kunjahammad Haji: Attack at Kallaamoola

-He changed his hiding place to Kallaamoola hill storing food centering its valley Kurukkan Pottikkulam.
+He changed his hiding place to the Kallaamoola hill storing food centering its valley Kurukkan Pottikkulam.
 On 8 December 1921 a large group consisting of the Gurkhas and Kachins attacked this place as well.
 In this fight a huge loss occurred for Variamkunnan.
 Large amount of rice and thousands of cattle were captured from there.
 In this attack 13 from Gurkhas, 8 from Kachins and 24 from the Variamkunnan's side got killed.
 And the Cherumas and Advasis also were captured and taken to Nilambur besides the food by the British force.

 Retaliation by Variamkunnan

 Variamkunnan attacked a bangalow.
 He saved captured Cheruman-Advasi soldiers of his force on 11 December 1921.
 Right after this he went to Goodalloor where he attacked and killed a policeman, who was at the Panthalloor training camp (belonging to the British side).
-After this Variamkunnan's group got divided to three.
+After this the Variamkunnan's group got divided to three.
 One attacked a police station and killed three from the police (belonging to the British side).
 Another group attacked a survey office (belonging to the British side) and killed three from them.
 The third group attacked a post office and killed a policeman.
 In this operation Variamkunnan's force got a huge victory.
 In this fight 7 people got killed on Variamkunnan's side and 27 on the other.